It is Christmas Tree Season

 Arcadian Farms on Norfolk Street has Fraser and Balsam and some Caanan firs that are considered to be local, as they were cut within the past two weeks in Rhode Island.

-The trees vary in size from table top to eight feet tall, ranging in price from $20-$75, averaging at $47.50 plus tax.
+The trees vary in size from table top to ten feet tall, ranging in price from $20-$65, plus tax.
+Wreaths, roping and cemetery baskets are also in stock.

-Out Post Farm on Prentice Street has a large selection of Balsam firs from Nova Scotia and some "live" trees as well.
-I still have a "live" tree from Christmas '73.
+Out Post Farm on Prentice Street has a large selection of Balsam firs from Nova Scotia various sizes, and some "live" trees as well.

 MacArthur's Farm on Concord Street also has a large assortment of Balsam and Fraser firs from New Brunswick and Nova Scotia, Canada.

-They range in size from three feet to twelve feet with a price tag of $25 plus tax for the three-footer and $95 plus tax for a ten-footer.
-The 12-footer is priced accordingly.
-An added attraction on the first and second weekends in December is live entertainment by the Jazz Band from Roslindale.
+They range in size from three feet to twelve feet with a price tag of $25 plus tax for the three-footer and $95 for a ten-footer.
+The trees are priced according to grade, the more perfectly trimmed has a higher price tag.
+The more "natural", less trimmed has a lower price tag.
+A $35 tree is currently on sale.

 In the early seventies there was a Fathers' Club made up of fathers of Holliston High School students that raised funds to pave the track at the high school, honor a student of the month and serve various unmet needs of the high school students.
 Sometime in the early eighties, mothers were allowed to join this esteemed group and the name was changed to Parents Club.
 All during this time, this Club sold Christmas trees as a fund raiser, usually behind the Depot Package store.
 One year the site was changed to the Gates' garage, next to Norman's, where Dunkin D's is now.
 This is noted just for historical reasons.